samwhx/library/README.md

 ```
 Returns id, author, title, image names of all books in the server.

-2. Querystring with empty name and title
+2. Querystring with empty name and title.

 ```Bash
 '/api/books?name=&title='
 ```
 Returns id, author, title, image names of all books in the server.

-3. Querystring with filled name and title
+3. Querystring with filled name and title.

 ```Bash
 '/api/books?name=harry&title=harry'
 ```
 Returns id, author, title, image names of all books in the server where first or last name of author contains harry, or title of book contains harry.

-4. Params with id of book
+4. Params with ID of book.

 ```Bash
 '/api/books/1'